asifali-bio/InterProScan-kallisto/Steps to generate input files/README.md

+Trinity output files available in folder.
+Zip and 7z format.

 1: On Unix, download raw RNA-seq reads from SRA database, each sample split into two independent FASTQ files.
 Run FastQC on raw RNA-seq reads.

 2: Assemble transcriptome via Trinity on HPC.